novakedward/login-system-pdo/readme.md

 - ~~Add token to edit profile~~
 - ~~Setup security page~~
 - ~~Create edit page for users to edit account info~~
-- add email check on register
+- ~~add email check on register~~
-- Add tokens to regiester
+- ~~Add tokens to regiester~~
 - ~~Add password reset~~
+- ~~Make cookies and eows created in the sessions table delete after user logs out~~
 - Add forgot password reset
-- ~~Make cookies and eows created in the sessions table delete after user logs out~~
+- Add ajax to register form to show if username/email is taken
 - Allow users to upload profile picture
-- Create auto installer for Database
-- Add ajax to register form to show if username/email is taken

 # Other To do
 - Add login time stamp on login
-- Create user roles table
+- Create user roles and table table
+- Create auto installer for Database for easy first setup